Jesus Cast in the Odd Role of Villian in Biblical "Cliffhanger"

 No love for the returning local hero

-In today's Gospel (Luke 4: 21-30), we find Jesus the Nazarene returning home to Nazareth to deliver an address which those in attendance apparently assumed would be nothing more than a tossed bouquet of azaleas followed by a victory lap.
+In today's Gospel (Luke 4: 21-30), we find Jesus the Nazarene returning home to deliver an address which those in attendance apparently assumed would be nothing more than a tossed bouquet of azaleas followed by a victory lap.

 But more on that in a moment.